 Initially, Katherine G. Musat wanted to pursue a career in medicine as a doctor.
 However, in the summer between her sophomore and junior years of high school, she realized her father wouldn’t be able to afford medical school.
 She was a great musician and she just pressed forward with that.
 A graduate of Baldwin Wallace University, she initially earned a Bachelor of Music in education in 1966.
 She concluded her academic efforts with a Master of Education from Mount St. Joseph University in 1988.
 A certified teacher in the State of Ohio, Ms. Musat has most recently excelled as a part-time music educator at Baldwin Wallace University since 1985.

-Married to her musician husband John G. Musat, the two are proud parents of three children and four grandchildren.
+Married to her musician husband John G. Musat, the two are proud parents of three children and five grandchildren.
 In her spare time, she enjoys photography, spending time her grandchildren and playing in the local orchestra.
 She would like to be remembered by her peers as good mother and grandmother.
 Additionally, she wants to be acknowledged as a great teacher, a lover of music and a religious Christian woman.